Advertiser Disclosure

 The Savvy New Canadians team assesses the best low interest credit cards based on their annual fees, interest rates, welcome bonuses, rewards, insurance coverage, and other perks.
 We carefully evaluate each credit card and place more weight on the value of the long-term rewards it offers.
 Only credit cards we would personally use are recommended.
 While these credit cards are some of the best on the market, they may not be right for you.
 Visit the credit card issuer’s website using the links to confirm each product’s terms and conditions before applying.

-What is a Low Interest Credit Card?
+Low Interest Credit Cards Explained

 A low-interest credit card has a rate of interest that is lower than what the average credit card charges.